GG666/Lecture/Chapter (C_English).md

 ...
 ```

-<練習> Please write a function that can help calculate the average score in the calss.
-Your program have to make user input the number of subjects first, then the numbers of students in the class, follow by their grades.
-The function should return the average of certain subject.
+<練習> Please write a function that can help calculate the average score in the class.
+Your program has to make the user input the number of subjects first, then the number of students in the class, followed by their grades.
+The function should return the average of certain subjects.

-<練習> Please write a program to print Hello World
+<練習> Please write a program to print "Hello World".

 <Bonus> Discard the return value may seems strange but sometimes its useful.